Water-Melon/Melon/docs/book/en/regex.md

 - `0` is an exact match
 - `>0` the number of results matched
-- `<0` failed to execute, possibly due to insufficient memory
+- `<0` execute failed, possibly due to insufficient memory